Hermanus is a Basic-rated thermic and soaring site, with a long wave-like ridge which offers consistent soaring conditions.

-- Beware of the E wind, it wraps deceptively up the takeoff site, but is in fact side-on to the ridge and extremely turbulent if moderate to strong.
-You will find strange ‘holes’ in the lift, caused by rotor from the big mountains to the east.
+- Beware of the East wind, it wraps deceptively up the takeoff site, but is in fact side-on to the ridge and extremely turbulent if moderate to strong.
+You will find strange holes in the lift, caused by rotor from the big mountains to the east.

-- Beware of SW, which is very turbulent as well.
+- Beware of the South-West wind, which is also very turbulent.

-- At the end of the first section of ridge to the left of takeoff is a white trig beacon.
+- At the end of the first section of ridge, to the left of the launch site, is a white trig beacon.
 This point produces some heavy turbulence if you fly above and behind it – be careful, stay clear and in front.

-- When top-landing, be careful of crossing the ridge low, as the cliff edge produces rotor turbulence near the front of the ridge to the left of takeoff.
+- When top-landing, be careful of crossing low over the ridge, as the edge of the cliff produces rotor turbulence near the front of the ridge, to the left of takeoff.

-- Flying to the right of takeoff and crossing the first big gap in the ridge, high-tension powerlines run down the mountain.
+- Flying to the right of takeoff and crossing the first big gap in the ridge, you will see high-tension powerlines that run down the mountain.
 They are difficult to see in the afternoon.

 - HG: if there is a strong wind on the sea (white horses), don’t top land – go for the beach, or the school.

 - PG: 50km E (Abraham Meyer), 25km N to Caledon (Phil Bristow)